 Other known cancer risk factors include alcohol use and limited physical activity.
 Breast-feeding is a protective factor. (source: "Contemporary Hormonal Contraception and the Risk of Breast Cancer," New England Journal of Medicine; "Birth control pills modestly raise risk of breast cancer," and "Study links birth control pills to breast cancer," by Dr. Jon LaPook and Dr. David Agus, CBS News, December 6, 2017)

-- IBC is the most aggressive form of breast cancer.
+- Inflammatory Breast Cancer (IBC) is the most aggressive form of breast cancer.
 IBC is a silent killer which every woman must learn about.

 Red area, similar to an insect bite

 - 1 out of 8 women will develop breast cancer.
 That number is expected to increase to 1 in 5 within the next 10 years.

 - The breast cancers that strike women in their 40s are often more aggressive, accounting for about 17% of deaths from the disease.